thymeleaf/thymeleaf-docs/Thymeleaf-Spring3.md

 HTML interface, usually by the execution of some template engine like JSP (or Thymeleaf).

-ViewResolvers are the objects in charge of obtaining view objects for a specific operation and locale.
+ViewResolvers are the objects in charge of obtaining View objects for a specific operation and locale.
 Tipically, controllers ask ViewResolvers to forward to a view with a specific name (a String returned by the controller method), and then all the view resolvers in the application execute in ordered chain until one of